CoachSteff/imagineering/frameworks/disney-imagineering-strategy.md

 **Step 4: Integration (15 minutes)**
 - Review all three outputs
 - Refine the plan based on Critic feedback
-- Decide: Move forward, iterate, or loop back to Dreamer
+- Decide: Move forward, or loop back to Dreamer using the bridge:
+  - Positive intent?
+  - How do we achieve the dream while considering it?

 ---